tz-wrapped/tezos-btc/TZBTC-contract.md

   <summary><b>How to call this entrypoint</b></summary>

 0. Construct an argument for the entrypoint.
-1. Make a transfer to the contract passing this entrypoint's name and the constructed value as an argument.
+1. Call contract's `burn` entrypoint passing the constructed argument.
 </details>
 <p>